MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

    > [!div class="mx-imgBorder"]
    > ![Open bot](media/create-bot-3.PNG)

-Once you have created your bot, you can add topics to it and deploy it to a support channel.
+Once you have created your bot, you can add topics to the bot that represent the conversation path used by the virtual agent, and then deploy the bot to a support channel.
 As customers use the bot, you can view analytics information to help you improve the bot and the overall customer experience.

-For more information about creating topics for your bot, see [Using the AI for Customer Service Virtual Agent Bot Designer to create topics for your bot](getting-started-create-topics.md).
+For more information about creating topics for your bot, see [Creating topics for your bot](getting-started-create-topics.md).

-For more information about deploying your bot, see [Using the AI for Customer Service Virtual Agent Bot Designer to deploy your bot](getting-started-deploy.md).
+For more information about deploying your bot, see [Deploying your bot](getting-started-deploy.md).

-For more information about using analytics information to help you improve your bot, see [Using bot analytics to improve your AI for Customer Service Virtual Agent bot](getting-started-analytics.md).
+For more information about using analytics information to help you improve your bot, see [Using bot analytics to improve your bot](getting-started-analytics.md).

-For more information about working with the Bot Designer, see [Working with the AI for Customer Service Virtual Agent Bot Designer](getting-started-bot-designer.md).
+For more information about working with the Bot Designer, see [Working with the Bot Designer](getting-started-bot-designer.md).

+For information about removing your bot from the AI for Customer Service Virtual Agent environment, see [Deleting a bot](getting-started-delete-bot.md).